KQwQK/cse15l-lab/lab-report-2-week-4.md

 ```

 - The symptom is that it will throw an Index Out Of Bounds Exception because the Substring() methods cannot find index at -1.
-The index is -1 because there is no link at all to look for.
-It will utimately result in a crash of the program.

-4. Explanation
-- Our first solution is fairly simple, make the program break when encounter a problem that the while loop will stop when we cannot find open parenthesis shown in line 17.
+The index is -1 because in the inducing input it is only an empty brackets and there is no link at all to look for.
+It will utimately result in a crash of the program which causes a bug that the program cannot run correctly.
+Our first solution is fairly simple, make the program break when encounter a problem that the while loop will stop when we cannot find open parenthesis shown in line 18.
 By this way the loop can be stop and it will return an empty list.
 It makes the codes executable, but still not all the problems are being solved.

 # **Second Code Change**